 The Centre Hospitalier Universitaire (CHU) Sainte-Justine in Montreal, Canada, is ready to handle any situation.
-Its security guards use the Omnicast™ video surveillance system of Security Center to manage over 800 cameras from four security control centers and security desks.
+Its security guards use the security guards use the Security Center Omnicast™ video surveillance system to manage over 800 cameras from four security control centers and security desks.

 Explore this project in photos